 Deloitte's whistleblowing solution

-To assist organisations in handling whistleblowing caseloads Deloitte has launched its whistleblowing solution, Halo.
+To assist organisations in handling whistleblowing caseloads, Deloitte has launched its whistleblowing solution, Deloitte Conduct Watch.
 Find out how you can manage your whistleblowing risk with us.